 - ngrok - A tool that can expose a local machine to the Internet.
 I use this for testing webhooks.

 - Sourcetree - A GUI for Git.
-I don't use this anymore, as Atom has a built-in Git client, but this is a good client for those who don't want to use the CLI.
+I don't use this anymore, as Visual Studio Code has a built-in Git client, but this is a good client for those who don't want to use the CLI.

 - Vagrant - Useful for spinning up reusable VMs for development

 - Windows Subsystem for Linux - Available with multiple distributions, this handy tool from Microsoft lets you have access to real Linux without having to deal with VMs.

 - LICEcap - This oddly named application records a region of your screen and saves it as an animated GIF